mouhyemen/ECE7785_Lab2/README.md

 # Lab 2 ECE 7785 - Detect a ball and rotate Turtlebot3
 The overall goal of the project is to detect the location of a ball and rotate the Turtlebot3 robot to orient itself and face the ball.
 From an implementation perspective, this lab deals with Robot Operating System (ROS) and OpenCV (Open-source Computer Vision Library).
 OpenCV methods are used for detecting the ball and ROS is used for linking perception stage to actuation stage.
-A ROS package named *ball_follower* is created and within the package 2 ROS nodes are implemented - *find_ball.py* and *drive_wheel.py*.
+A ROS package named *ball_follower* is created and within the package 2 ROS nodes are implemented - *find_ball* and *drive_wheel*.
+(The detection script and nodes are implemented in Python)

 ## Pereception - Ball Detection (color-based)